MindaugasBernatavicius/HelpingStudents/ajax/2019-01-30/README.md

 - Structured code, decomposed into functions.
 Comments required in appropriate places.
 - Use AJAX – (plain js or Jquery)
 - Js needs to be in another file (.js)
-- Add CSS styling for table
+- Add CSS styling for table.